bsiever/pxt-morse/README.md

 The `symbol` will indicate the which symbol has been detected/entered. `.`, `-`, or ` ` (space between dots/dashes), `&` (space between words) or `#` (end of word/sentence/transmission).

+# Decoding  #morse-decoding

-# Decoding refers to decoding a sequence of dots, dashes, and silences into letters based on Morse code.
+Decoding refers to decoding a sequence of dots, dashes, and silences into letters based on Morse code.

 ## Dot  #morse-dot